Accidentally Learning Something New

 Judy Larson's Accidentally Learning Something New - , Chain Maille Jewelry, , chain maille learning curve

-Always make more jump rings that are needed just to be safe.
-After all, mistakes happen!
-This chunky chain would be great for men, but it would have to be made longer.
-Since men's chains generally do not have extender chains, the wrist it would be worn on should be measured for size.
+This chunky chain would be great for men, but it would need to be made longer.
+Since men's chains typically don't have extender chains, be sure to measure the wrist it's intended for.

 Materials